lacoseismic/nshmp-haz/docs/pages/Calculation-Configuration.md

 1. `hazard.truncationLevel`: This value is only used if the `hazard.exceedanceModel` requires a limit (e.g. `TRUNCATION_UPPER_ONLY`)
-2. `hazard.gmmUncertainty`: If values for additional epistemic uncertainty on ground motion have been defined, this value en/disables this feature.
+2. `hazard.customImls`: Hazard is computed at default intensity measure levels (IMLs) for every supported intenisty measure type (IMT), but a user can specify different IMLs as needed (see [example 2](../../etc/examples/2-custom-config/README.md) and the table of default IMLs, below).
-3. `hazard.customImls`: Hazard is computed at default intensity measure levels (IMLs) for every supported intenisty measure type (IMT), but a user can specify different IMLs as needed (see [example 2](../../etc/examples/2-custom-config/README.md) and the table of default IMLs, below).
+3. `hazard.gmmDampingRatio` currently has no effect.
 4. `disagg.bins`: This field maps to a data container that specifies the following default ranges and intervals for distance, magnitude, and epsilon binning: `"bins": { "rMin": 0.0, "rMax":
    1000.0, "Δr": 20.0, "mMin": 4.4, "mMax": 9.4, "Δm": 0.2, "εMin": -3.0, "εMax": 3.0, "Δε": 0.5 }`.